juliogomez/docker_cheatsheet/README.md

-Finally you can remove the swarm:
+Finally you can remove the swarm from your system:

     docker-machine ssh myvm2 "docker swarm leave"
     docker-machine ssh myvm1 "docker swarm leave --force"